esi-neuroscience/syncopy/doc/source/tutorials/resampling.rst

 Resample data with Syncopy
 ==========================

-Changing the sampling rate of a dataset is a common tasks in digital signal processing.
+Changing the sampling rate of a dataset is a common task in digital signal processing.
 Syncopy offers simple *downsampling* (decimation) with or without explicit low pass filtering, and the numerically more expensive *resampling* to arbitrary new sampling rates.

 ..
 Note::
    Our friends at FieldTrip also have a nice tutorial about resampling `here <https://www.fieldtriptoolbox.org/faq/resampling_lowpassfilter>`_

 .. contents:: Topics covered
    :local:

 Synthetic Data
 --------------